williamtwild/magic_the_gathering_card_id/verbal_flow_chart.md

             No copyright

-                  Small white triangles at coernes of black border Alpha
+                  Small white triangles at corners of black border and card name all the way to the left

+                        Copare corner cuts of card to any card with a set mark.

+                              They don't match = Alpha
-                        Beta
+                              They do match = Beta

                   No white trianges